Get

 The True Traits of Pit Bulls

-Well, just like we can’t label a breed as aggressive based on the actions of just a few, we also can’t make a blanket statement about the behavior and temperament of the entire population of Pit Bulls, however, based on the knowledge from those who work, live, and interact with them on a daily basis, we can get a much clearer picture of typical Pit Bull personalities.
+Well, just like we can’t label a breed as aggressive based on the actions of just a few, we also can’t make a blanket statement about the behavior and temperament of the entire population of Pit Bulls, however, based on the knowledge from those who work, live, and interact with them daily, we can get a much clearer picture of typical Pit Bull personalities.

 Pit Bulls are often characterized as being incredibly affectionate and loving dogs, and all they want is to be a big lap dog in your home!
-In fact, they’ve even been nicknamed the “nanny dog” by many.
+They’ve even been nicknamed the “nanny dog” by many.
 When you socialize them properly, they generally get along with everyone, and they only have moderate energy levels, so they’re not running you ragged.

 Pit Bulls are excellent pups with a poor reputation, but when you get to know them, you soon learn their poor reputation couldn’t be further from the truth!